 She giggled.
 "I find it hard to imagine Gloria singing opera," she agreed.
 The Latina was vivacious and energetic, the exact opposite of the formal and staid nature of the genre.
 She quickly scanned the note.
 "It's certainly not the same without her."

 "Yeah," Ryan sighed.
 "Even though the new kids are great, the dynamic is just – different."

 Stacy found the courage to glance up at him again, quirking a brow.
 "Good different, or bad different?"
 It seemed too much to hope for, to share this same hesitancy about all these changes with someone else…

 "Yeah," she agreed, though somewhat reluctantly.
 Could she really have expected him to say otherwise?
-He was the de facto leader of Kids Inc, the very backbone of the band.
+He was the de facto leader of Kids Incorporated, the very backbone of the band.
 The others followed him without question – well, most of the time, anyway.
 And, she had to admit, he'd done a damn fine job of meshing together all their disparate styles into a quite pleasing sound.
-If the size of their audience was anything to go by, Kids Inc had weathered cast changes with relative ease.
+If the size of their audience was anything to go by, Kids Incorporated had weathered cast changes with relative ease.

 "Speaking of former members," Ryan continued, bringing Stacy out of her reverie, "have you heard from Renee or the Kid lately?"